shinyscorpion/task_bunny/README.md

 Please be aware that we plan to make breaking changes aggressively without considering backward compatibilities.
 We are still discussing about the core design decision like module structure day by day.

-However we have decided to opensource this library in some reasons:
+However we have decided to open source this library in some reasons:

 - It is used in our production code.
 - We noticed quite a few people want to use RabbitMQ for same purpose in their Elixir application.